-Transportation costs to patients, who are not already covered by Non-Insured Health Benefits, are reimbursed through this program for patients who live North of 53 degrees on the west side of Lake Winnipeg or North of 51 degrees on the east side of Lake Winnipeg.
+Transportation costs to patients are reimbursed through this program for patients who live North of 53 degrees on the west side of Lake Winnipeg or North of 51 degrees on the east side of Lake Winnipeg.
 You may need to get a doctor's note.